Samsung Watch 5 battery life

 G

-Gayle Graf posted 9 months ago
+Gayle Graf posted over 1 year ago

 I've had the same issue.
 What I usually do is to close the screen on my phone instead of letting it run constantly in the background and that saves a lot of battery.